cu-astronomical-society/.github/profile/README.md

 This is where all the website code is stored.

-If I get round to rewriting / developing a aligner for the Northumberland then I might put it here as well.
+If I get round to rewriting / developing an aligner for the Northumberland then I might put it here as well.

 # Repositories